akutschi/docs/content/blog/GPG-Basics/index.md

 ssb   rsa4096 2020-10-06 [S]
 ```

 But why subkeys?
 The master key pair is very important since this is the basic proof of your identity and the start for building your reputation.
-If you lose or revoke the master key pair then you have to start building your reputation again from scratch.
+If you lose or revoke the master key pair then you have to start building your reputation from scratch again.
 Subkeys can be revoked independently from the master keys, they can also be stored separately from the master keys.

 So create a master key pair and keep it safe.
 The master key should be only used for a few tasks: